whirlibulf/kinematics-system/Readme.md

 This system will change the position component of each object by the amount specified in its velocity component per update tick.

+The velocity values should be specified in pixels per second.

 Register the system:

     var Kinematics = require('kinematics-system');